Sathishvasi/Walt-Disney-Movies--Flask-/README.md

 4. #MOVIES_PAGE
    * Displays n number of walt-disney movies in cards with details
-   * Cards datas from JSON data "data.py"
+   * Cards datas from Object file "data.py"
    * Once click any card of the movie, it directs to the corresponding wikipedia page of the movie

 4. #UPCOMING_MOVIES_PAGE
    * Displays n number of upcoming walt-disney movies in cards with details
-   * Cards datas from JSON data "upcomingData.py"
+   * Cards datas from Object file "upcomingData.py"
    * Once click any card of the movie, it directs to the corresponding wikipedia page of the movie